carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

   >>> print(len(query))
   >>> 218

-That`s a bit too many entries to print to the console output, so let us try and narrow down our search based on certain criteria.
+Since this is too many entries to print to the console output, try to narrow down the search by adding criteria to the query.
-To add a criteria to the query, simply add the desired method to the ComputeResource object.
+To add a criteria to the query, add the desired method to the ComputeResource object.

 The class methods are as follows:
 ::